geovedi/book-notes/2023/rough-sleepers.notes.md

   - His account of the incident appears nonchalant, as if such horrors were commonplace in the neighborhood.
   - Jim reflects on Tony's vivid memory of traumatic events and wonders about his psychological response to these experiences.
 - Tony's Struggle to Leave the Streets
-  - The narrator expresses concern about Tony's well-being and suggests the importance of him finding housing.
+  - Tracy expresses concern about Tony's well-being and suggests the importance of him finding housing.
   - Tony acknowledges that leaving the streets isdifficult for him and mentions that even if he were to find housing, he might not be seen often.
   - Jim discusses Tony's challenge of managing his numerous friends and Tony's tendency to say yes to everyone.
 - Momentary Distraction and Future Plans